tulous/dwupload/README.md

 - `cartridge`: cartridge name, default to `app_storefront_core`

 ## Config file
-Instead of passing command line options every single time, you can store your config options in a `dw.json` file instead.
+Instead of passing command line options every single time, you can store your config options in a `dw.json` file in the current working directory instead.
 For example:

 ```js
 {